 16 motels with over 300 rooms; 11 RV parks; over 40 restaurants.

-18-hole public golf course, Sam Baca Aquatic Center, tennis courts, movie theater and bowling complex coming soon, amphitheater under construction, rock hounding.
+18-hole public golf course, Sam Baca Aquatic Center, tennis courts, movie theater and bowling complex, amphitheater, rock hounding, fishing pond coming soon.

 Amtrak; bus; Deming Aviation also offers fuel sales; senior citizen center van service.
 Easy access to I-10.